makrai/notes/qiu2003-pretrained-nlp-survey.md

 ### 3.1.3 Permuted Language Modeling (PLM)

-* Yang+ [194] claimed that some special tokens used in [masked LM], like [MASK], are absent when the model is applied on downstream tasks, leading to a gap between pretraining and fine-tuning.
-To overcome this issue,
+* Yang+ [194] claimed a gap between pretraining and fine-tuning:
+  * some special tokens used in [masked LM], like [MASK], are absent when the model is applied on downstream tasks
-* Permuted Language Modeling (PLM) [194] is a pre-training objective to replace
+* solution: Permuted Language Modeling (PLM)
   * random permutation of input sequences
 * two-stream self-attention is introduced for target-aware representations

 ### 3.1.5 Contrastive Learning (CTL)

 * Contrastive learning [140]
-* assumes some observed pairs of text that are more semantically similar than
+* assumes some observed pairs of text that are more semantically similar
-* Compared to LM, CTL usually has less computational complexity, and therefore
+* Compared to LM, CTL usually has less computational complexity
 * Collobert+ [24] proposed pairwise ranking task to distinguish real and fake phrases.
 The model need to predict a higher score for legal phrase
 * Mnih and Kavukcuoglu [118] trained word embeddings efficiently with